The 2026 AI Tool Explosion Is Real — And Most Coverage Is Missing the Point

 Google Labs Project Mariner — The One to Watch

 Project Mariner is still in limited rollout through Google’s AI Pro subscription ($20/month), and it’s the one I’m most cautious about over-hyping because it’s clearly still early.
 The concept — an AI agent that can actually operate your browser, fill forms, click buttons, navigate multi-step processes — works well enough to be genuinely impressive in demos and occasionally frustrating in practice.
-I tested it on booking a restaurant reservation through a site with a clunky multi-step form.
-It completed the task correctly, taking about 3 minutes and narrating each step.
-I then tested it on a government form.
-It got confused by a conditional logic question and gave up.
+It can handle straightforward multi-step tasks like form-based bookings, but it can still stumble on more complex conditional logic.
 The Google Labs page has the current access details if you want to get on the waitlist.
 I think this category — true browser agents — will be one of the defining AI interfaces of the next two years, and Mariner is a significant early entry even if it’s not fully baked yet.

 Use Cases: Who Should Actually Use Which Tool